bimo2/DNA/README.md

 ## Configure

 DNA searches for a `dna.json` config file for workflow commands.
-It will search the current directory and recursively look up (`..`) until a config file is found or a `.git` file is reached.
+It will search the current directory then recursively search the `..` directory until a config file is found or a `.git` directory is reached.
 Get started by creating a `dna.json` template:

 ```zsh
 _ init